 From the mid-70s, foreign delegations, especially from Belgium regularly travelled to Kahla to honour their dead comrades.
 With the German reunification in 1989, the number of the participants at the commemorations decreased further and further.
 The interest by the local population also declined.
 The Saale-Holzland district took over the care of the memorial in the Leubengrund Valley and organized the annual commemoration ceremony.

 The military area at the Walpersberg Mountain was taken over by the Bundeswehr in 1990 and after is closure in 1997 was handed over to the Bundesvermögensamt.
-In the context of an official mission, Belgian Patrick Brion met for the first time with the „Belgian Association of former forced labourers of Lager E“ of the „REIMAHG“, which is led by Paul Baert.
+In the context of an official mission for the Belgian army, Patrick Brion met for the first time with the „Belgian Association of former forced labourers of Lager E“ of the „REIMAHG“, which was led by Paul Baert.
 This was the beginning of a close friendship and at the same time an intensive co-operation with the organization of the commemoration ceremonies.
-In 2001, there was at the Belgian Army General Staff in Brussels a small exhibition about the „REIMAHG“.
+In 2001, there was a small exhibition about the „REIMAHG“ at the Belgian Army General Staff in Brussels.

 In 2002 the Belgian defence minister Andre Flahaut participated at the commemoration ceremonies in Kahla.

-In 2003, a local association called „REIMAHG“ e.V. was founded and its purpose was the historical research about the former aircraft factory.
-They organized again the commemoration ceremony at the Walpersberg Mountain.
+In 2003, an association called „REIMAHG“ e.V. was founded and its purpose was the historical research about the former aircraft factory.
+They again organized the commemoration ceremony at the Walpersberg mountain.
 The numerous local and foreign guests were able to visit for the first time a part of the tunnel system, as well as an informative exhibition.
 The first memorial stone, presented by the Belgians, was inaugurated.